Dextroamphetamine (By mouth)

-- Make sure your doctor knows if you are using ammonium chloride, sodium acid phosphate, acetazolamide (Diamox®), chlorpromazine (Thorazine®), furazolidone (Furoxone®), glutamic acid, guanethidine (Ismelin®), norepinephrine (Levophed®), reserpine (Harmonyl®), antacids, diuretics or water pills, blood pressure medicines (such as atenolol, lisinopril, metoprolol, Cozaar®, or Diovan®), or certain pain medicines (such as meperidine, propoxyphene, Demerol®, or Darvon®).
+- Make sure your doctor knows if you are using acetazolamide (Diamox®), glutamic acid, guanethidine (Ismelin®), reserpine (Harmonyl®), sodium acid phosphate, sodium bicarbonate (Alka-Seltzer®) or other antacid (such as Gaviscon®, Maalox®, Mylanta®, Rolaids®), blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide (HCTZ), lisinopril, metoprolol, Benicar®, Cozaar®, Diovan® ), or certain pain medicines (such as meperidine, propoxyphene, Darvon®, Demerol®).

 Warnings While Using This Medicine:

-- This medicine may cause blurred vision or make you dizzy or drowsy.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
+- This medicine may make you dizzy or cause blurred vision.
+Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 - This medicine may cause slow growth.
 If your child is using this medicine, the doctor will need to keep track of your child's height and weight to make sure that your child is growing properly.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.